aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/licensing/_index.md

 ### **How to Apply Metered License**

-Aspose.Cells allows developers to to apply metered key.
+Aspose.Cells allows developers to to apply a metered key.
 It is a new licensing mechanism.
 The new licensing mechanism will be used along with the existing licensing method.
 Those customers who want to be billed based on the usage of the API features can use the metered licensing.
 For more details, please refer to [Metered Licensing FAQ](https://purchase.aspose.com/faqs/licensing/metered) section.

-A new class [Metered](https://reference.aspose.com/cells/net/aspose.cells/metered) has been introduced to apply metered key.
+A new class [Metered](https://reference.aspose.com/cells/net/aspose.cells/metered) has been introduced to apply a metered key.
 Following is the sample code demonstrating how to set metered public and private key.

 {{< highlight csharp >}}